Qualytics/userguide/docs/operations/profile.md

 A Profile Operation can be configured with the following options:

-* `Record limit` - To profile only a subset of the available data.
+* `Record limit` - Profile only a subset of the available data
-* `Disable Check Inference` - To update field metadata without adjusting or infering data quality checks.
+* `Disable Check Inference` - Update field metadata without adjusting or infering data quality checks
 * `Target selection`
-    - You can select to all tables.
+    - All tables
-    - Or target only a subset of the available named collections.
+    - Subset of available named collections (tables, files, etc.)

     ![Screenshot](../assets/operations/operation-profile-specific-tables.png)

+* TODO - ADD DETAILS ABOUT FRESHNESS SLA FUNCTIONALITY.
+ADD DETAILS OF HOW OFTEN ETC FROM API DOCUMENTATION AS WELL